Willamette University MBA: History

 Atkinson opened a center to the north in Portland's Pearl District in August 2005 to provide a two-year MBA program in the Oregon's most populous city.
 In February 2007, the Jeld-Wen Foundation made a $2.5 million donation to endow a free-enterprise professorship at the school, the largest donation ever for the graduate program.
 Dean Jim Goodrich, who joined Atkinson in 2003, retired from the school in June 2007, with Debra J. Ringold serving as interim dean.
 Previously the JELD-WEN Professor in Free Enterprise, Ringold was named as the permanent dean in January 2008.
 In 2007, the Center for Business Education ranked the school 58th in their Beyond Grey Pinstripes rankings for emphasizing social and environmental awareness in the business world.
 The school was admitted to the Graduate Management Admission Council in June 2009.
 As of 2009, the program had approximately 230 students, and was the largest full-time MBA program in Oregon.
 The program enrollment grew to 312 students as of 2011.

 The Atkinson Graduate School of Management was ranked among Forbes magazine's "Best Business Schools" list in 2009 and 2011.
 It is the only ranked program on Forbes' 2011 list in Oregon.
 The MBA program was ranked as the third largest in the Portland area by the Portland Business Journal in 2012.
 The school's Portland center moved to Northwest 12th Avenue and Kearney to the RiverTec building in 2013.
 In June 2015, the school received a $1 million gift from alumnus George Hoyt and his wife Colleen.

+In 2024, Willamette's Portland Center relocated to the EcoTrust building in the Pearl District.
+In 2025, the MBA program in Salem moved from the Mudd building to Kaneko.